The anxiety of the one on the other side

 Because sometimes the other person doesn't respond because they can't, don't want to, or are simply in a different time.
 And none of those options should take away our calm.

-When we've already thought everything through and time keeps passing, fear takes over, and we're presented with an almost magical action to eliminate the anxiety: erase the message.
-Erase it, as if by doing so we could undo the intention or correct what we feel.
+When we've thought everything through and time keeps ticking by, fear takes hold with full force, and we're presented with an almost magical way to eliminate the anxiety: deleting the message.
+Deleting it, as if that could undo the intention or correct what we feel.
 But if we do, the mark remains: "message deleted," a silent evidence that screams louder than any words.
-Then another, even more disturbing question arises: if we erase it, what will the other person imagine we said?
-Sometimes the attempt to erase ends up saying much more than the message itself.

 Turn off your screen, make a cup of coffee, and listen to the world without notifications.